lambdaJasonYang/MWS_WebpackTypescript/README.md

+Changes from vanilla webpack branch

+* Added webpack.config.js
+* In package.json: `"build": "webpack --mode production"` --> `"build": "webpack"`
+* Added scss styles *.scss

-# MWS - Webpack, Typescript
+# MWS - Webpack, Typescript with Config

 This is a Minimal Working Sample of webpack, typescript, and external node_modules: